The Complete Guide to Planning a Destination Wedding in the Dominican Republic

 Required Legal Documents

 According to the US Embassy, you'll need to bring quite a few documents to make everything official in the Dominican Republic.
-First, the couple will need their original passports and copies of their bio-pages, among other prerequisite documents.
+First, the couple will need valid passports, bio-data pages (documents that include name, birth, passport number and expiration date), birth certificates and affidavits of marital status that include addresses and passport numbers.

 Legal Marriage Timeline